This article was originally written shortly after the 2017 tax reform. I’m leaving it up for a few reasons:

 Move over Rudolph (with your nose so bright).
-The star of last Christmas season was Donald Trump and his tax reform plan, which was enacted into law while we were decking the halls and donning our gay apparel.
+The star of the 2017 Christmas season was the Tax Cuts and Jobs Act of 2017, which was enacted into law while we were all decking the halls and donning our gay apparel.

 Let’s make sure we’re all on the same page before diving into the details.

 Sure, some of the general provisions that apply to everyone will also apply to expats.
-So, you may lose certain itemized deductions in exchange for the larger standard deduction, and you may benefit from the reduced tax rate on income from pass-through entities.
+So, you may lose certain itemized deductions in exchange for the larger standard deduction, and the other general tinkerings and technicalities may affect you to some degree.

 New to expat tax?
 Click here to learn how it all works.

-Also, the tax reform bill doesn’t completely exempt Americans who live abroad from US tax.
-There was an earlier bill that would have done that (making the US more like every other country in the world), but it didn’t pass and is not a part of the tax reform bill.
-(By the way, if something like that ever does pass, please give me a call for all of your Belize real estate needs.)
+Also, tax reform doesn’t completely exempt Americans who live abroad from US tax.
+An earlier bill would have done exactly that (making the US more like every other country in the world), but it didn’t pass.

-If you own a business, then the world is currently moving right underneath your feet.
-Everything you’ve known and loved about US tax and legal structuring for expat entrepreneurs is about to get shaken up; for some of you, it will turn completely on its head.
+If you own a business, then tax reform definitely rocked your world.
+Everything you’ve known and loved about US tax and legal structuring for expat entrepreneurs got shaken up; for some of you, it will turn completely on its head.

-Under current law, the best legal structure to operate your business through is a non-US corporation (as long as you don’t have people on the ground in the US running your business).
-A non-US corporation provides two groups of benefits.
+Under pre-2017 law, the best legal structure to operate your business through was a non-US corporation (as long as you don’t have people on the ground in the US running your business).
+A non-US corporation provided two groups of benefits before tax reform:

-On the first $100k of net income from your business, your non-US corporation allows you to pay zero US tax.
-Your non-US corporation does away with the following three things, which would otherwise cause you to pay US tax on that first $100k:
+First, on the first about $100k of net income from your business, your non-US corporation allowed you to pay zero US tax.
+Your non-US corporation did away with the following three things, which would otherwise cause you to pay US tax on that first about $100k:

 - If you have a business where “capital is a material income producing factor” (e.g., Amazon FBA), the 30% rule (which allows a self-employed person in these businesses to only treat up to 30% of net income as foreign earned income).

-Then, on your non-US corporation’s net income above about $100k, current law allows you to defer US tax by leaving the money in the company.
-You only pay US tax on these retained earnings when your non-US corporation pays them to you as either (i) a salary in excess of about $100k or (ii) a dividend.
+Second, on your non-US corporation’s net income above about $100k, pre-2017 law allowed you to defer US tax by leaving the money in the company.
+You only had to pay US tax on these retained earnings when your non-US corporation paid the earnings to you as either (i) a salary in excess of about $100k or (ii) a dividend.

-- On the first $100k of your business’s net income, the new law doesn’t change anything at all.
-You can still pay zero US tax by operating your business through a non-US corporation.
-So, your non-US corporation is still necessary and beneficial—-it still allows you to pay zero US tax on the first $100k.
-It would NOT be better for all expat entrepreneurs to scrap your non-US corporation and instead operate through some other legal entity.
+- On the first about $100k of your business’s net income, the new law didn’t change anything at all.
+You can still pay zero US tax on the first about $100k each year by operating your business through a non-US corporation.
+So, your non-US corporation is still necessary and beneficial—-it would NOT be better for all expat entrepreneurs to scrap their non-US corporation and instead operate through some other legal entity.

-- On everything above $100k, the party’s over basically.
-Starting in 2018, you’ll be required to pay US tax at standard ordinary income rates on the amount your business makes in excess of your salary (i.e., the amount that was previously the retained earnings of your non-US corporation).
+- However, on your business’s net profits above about $100k, the party’s over basically.
+You’re now required to pay US tax at standard ordinary income rates on the amount your business makes in excess of your salary (i.e., the amount that was previously the retained earnings of your non-US corporation).
 The ability to defer paying US tax on this amount by leaving it in your non-US corporation is just over and done with.

 - It gets a little worse.
-As a transition from the old regime to the new regime, you’ll be subject in 2018 to a one-time tax on all of the retained earnings of your non-US corporation.
+As a transition from the old regime to the new regime, your 2017 income includes all of the retained earnings of your non-US corporation.

-So, here’s the bottom line after tax reform: Being an expat allows you to operate your business through a non-US corporation, which gets you the first $100k tax-free.
-However, on the amount above about $100k a year, you would pay US tax just exactly like you lived in the US.
+So, here’s the bottom line after tax reform: Being an expat allows you to operate your business through a non-US corporation, which gets you the first about $100k tax-free.
+However, on the amount above about $100k a year, you pay US federal income tax just exactly like you lived in the US.

-The rules discussed above under the new law apply with respect to a “controlled foreign corporation,” which is generally a non-US corporation where US persons own more than 50%.
+The rules discussed above after tax reform apply only when the non-US corporation is a “controlled foreign corporation,” which is generally a non-US corporation where US persons own more than 50%.
 In certain situations, it may be possible to shift ownership of your company in ways to avoid “controlled foreign corporation” status.

-For example, if you’re married to a non-resident alien, give them a big kiss and half of your company.
+For example, if you’re married to a non-resident alien, you could decide to give them a big kiss and half of your company.
 Then try to stay on their good side from here on out.